Hawaii and COVID-19 (updated 10 Sept. 2021)

 throughout the year

-First of all, it must be said that Hawaii, as a U.S. member state, is currently inaccessible to visitors from those countries that the U.S. government lists as critical.
+Furthermore, Hawaii, as a U.S. state, is currently inaccessible to visitors from those countries that the U.S. government lists as critical.

 If you are allowed to travel to the U.S. or plan to travel to Hawaii from the mainland U.S., the following applies to visiting Hawaii...

 Before you fly to Hawaii, you need to register online.
 Upon registration an online questionnaire will be made available to you 24 hours before your departure.
 After submitting the completed questionnaire, you will receive a QR code via email.
 Have the QR code available on your mobile phone when arriving in Hawaii.

 Upon arrival in Hawaii you have the following options:

-- Mandatory 10-day (home or hotel room) quarantine.
+- Mandatory 10-day quarantine.
 Any violation is subject to a fine of up to USD 5,000 and/or a year imprisonment.

 - You can avoid the mandatory quarantine by showing proof of negative result of a valid COVID-19 test if tested within 72 hours before arrival to Hawaii.
 A Food and Drug Administration (FDA) approved nucleic acid amplification test (NAAT) performed using a nasal swab is required.
 You will need to show proof of negative test result from a trusted testing sites.
-Currently, trusted testing partners are located in the U.S., Canada, South Korea and Japan, with several airlines being trusted travel partners.
+Currently, trusted testing partners are located in the U.S., Canada, South Korea, Taiwan, Japan, Philippines and Tahiti, with several airlines being trusted travel partners.
 You may not opt for the test after arriving in Hawaii.
 If test results are not available before boarding the final leg of the trip, you must quarantine for 10 days or the length of the stay, whichever is shorter.

-After your arrival they will measure your temperature at the airport.
-If it is higher than 100.4 degrees Fahrenheit (38 degrees Celsius), you will be required to complete a secondary screening at the airport.
+After your arrival they may measure your temperature at the airport.
+If it is higher than 100.4 degrees Fahrenheit (38 degrees Celsius), you may be required to complete a secondary screening at the airport.